chopfitzroy/hiccup/README.md

 A state works similar to a modifier but it is top level and instead of just modifying the element it is applied to it allows you to modify its children and their modifiers.

 <!-- In most cases states will be applied/toggled with javascript (as seen in [demo](http://codepen.io/crashy/pen/grBQyp)) -->

+### Why so complicated?

+_Wouldn't it be easier to drop the concept of Sub-components and States and move towards a more BEM like structure?_

+In short YES.
+But we do won't why?
+CSS is global meaning that the level of specificity is up to you.
+Hiccup is more specific / complicated than most other naming conventions not because they do not have these issues but because they do not address them well.
+Yes more specific CSS is harder to write but it is also easier to maintain.

 ### Conclusion